 I decided that I needed to create a muffin recipe without chocolate and had an idea to soak some dates in coconut cream and see what happened.
-These muffins turned out brilliantly and have been approved by work colleagues, hubby and one child – my older two kids prefer their muffins to contain chocolate!
+These date and coconut muffins turned out brilliantly and have been approved by work colleagues, hubby and one child – my older two kids prefer their muffins to contain chocolate!

 They are gluten free, grain free, dairy free (if you use coconut oil instead of ghee) and nut free and are sweetened only with fruit so are perfect for lunchboxes or snacks at work.